ekagra1602/ekagra1602/README.md

                                                       I'm Ekagra Gupta

-                             A computer science enthusiast who loves creating and exploring new things.
+                   A software devloper and machine learning enthusiast who loves creating and exploring new things.

                                 Pursuing my BS. in Computer Science from Arizona State University.